Ioan Bianu: Beginnings

-He was born in Făget (Oláhbükkös), a village east of the Transylvanian town of Blaj (on the southern border of Kis-Küküllő County from 1876, and nowadays in Alba County).
+The future scholar was born in Făget (Oláhbükkös), a village east of the Transylvanian town of Blaj (on the southern border of Kis-Küküllő County from 1876, and nowadays in Alba County).
 His parents, Grigore and Anica (née Popa), married in 1855; it was Grigore's second marriage.
 The couple had two sons and three daughters, all of whom survived into adulthood.
 The Bianu family was an old peasant one of some means, the village a small Romanian one on a hillside.
 Living in proximity to the spiritual center of the Romanian Greek-Catholic Church in what was then the Austrian Empire, they belonged to that faith.
-Bianu attended primary school in his native village.
+Bianu was taught reading and writing by his grandfather, then attended primary school in his native village.
 His father understood the importance of schooling, even if this implied material sacrifices, and the boy studied for nearly a decade at the gymnasium and the Romanian high school in Blaj.
 When he arrived in 1868, the local atmosphere was uncertain and marked by the faculty's activism against the recent Austro-Hungarian Compromise, which consecrated Transylvania part of the Hungarian Crown, against Romanian demands.

-While Bianu was there, Timotei Cipariu was at the height of his career.
+While Bianu was a student there, Timotei Cipariu was at the height of his career.
 He lived with one of his teachers, Ioan Micu Moldovan, who helped provide for his daily needs and with whom the former pupil kept touch until the teacher's death in 1915.
 It was in Moldovan's home that Bianu's interest in old Romanian books was first awakened, and he recalled in later years how he was treated there like a son.
+In 1875–1876, Bianu joined the student literary society and contributed to its magazine, Filomela; he also served for a while as school librarian.
 One of his final acts at the school was to participate in an annual demonstration of the May 1848 assembly on Câmpia Libertății.
 This was the last such gathering, as the Hungarian authorities banned them henceforth.